 On to the music.
 As always, a package from Jon meant delights were to be found inside!
 Much to my surprise, it was a Carpenters album.
 I did not know it had been released.
 My schedule immediately changed, and as was my custom, I blocked out the world by putting on my very expensive headphones, settling into my favorite "stereo chair".
 I was unprepared for what I was about to hear.

 The title track was sumptuous- sleek, sexy, and very contemporary.
 Karen's voice was as incredible as always, but the arrangement and instrumentation sounded like something from "Smooth Jazz Radio" and outtakes from my favorite Michael Jackson album "Off the Wall".
-I would later find there were reasons for this comparison, including the work of Rod Temperton and Phil Ramone, the "East Coast Quincy Jones".
+It was only later that I would find there were reasons for this comparison, including the work of Rod Temperton and Phil Ramone, the "East Coast Quincy Jones".
 I was instantly smitten by Karen's voice and talent as if it were the first time I had ever heard her sing.

 Being this album was made up of outtakes and rarities, I expected some change in flavor.
 "The Uninvited Guest" came next, and it is not a song I particularly enjoy.
 Neither when I first heard it or almost 25 years later.
 Granted, it is from the "Made in America" sessions, when Richard worked hard to bring them a comeback hit, and when Karen's voice was encouraged to be lightweight and pushed more in the background to create a different over all feel- something I did not appreciate.
 Additionally, I tend to really listen to lyrics, and "victim" songs generally do not appeal to me.
 I'll admit to a few exceptions, however.
 "The Uninvited Guest" is not a throwaway cut, as I can hear the work that went into it, but it is a song I tend to skip most of the time.